xXHenneBXx/Bitaxe-Hashrate-Benchmark/README.md

 - Automatic saving of benchmark results
 - Graceful shutdown with best settings retention
 - Docker support for easy deployment
-- Added Fan and Power Monitor
+- *NEW* Added Fan and Power Monitor
-- asyncio and aiohttp used for better handling of real time and cleanliness
+- *NEW* asyncio and aiohttp used for better handling of real time and cleanliness
+- *NEW* Updated UI ~ Fixed color issues, now has color codded script!
+- *NEW*

 ## Prerequisites